 Having owned two Tama kits in the past and currently a Ludwig, this review hit home for me.

 Both kits reviewed go for under USD 800.
-Swee Lee music in Singapore carries these two brands – for those looking to upgrade from their entry level kits, or even for the uninitiated looking to invest in their first acoustic drumkit and are willing to fork out abit more cash for a kit that you will have no qualms about using it for live gigs.
+Swee Lee music in Singapore carries these two brands – for those looking to upgrade from their entry level kits, or even for the uninitiated looking to invest in their first acoustic drumkit, and are willing to fork out abit more cash for a kit that you will have no qualms about using for live gigs and recording.

 There was a girl who decided to give her boyfriend a 2nd year anniversary present by purchasing a 2 hour drum lesson for him out her own pocket.
 Here’s her boyfriend’s review of the lesson: